Anoushka Shankar

-Anoushka Shankar (born 9 June 1981) is a British-American sitar player and music artist.
-She was the youngest and first woman to receive a British House of Commons Shield; she has had 9 Grammy Awards nominations and was the first musician of Indian origin to perform live and to serve as presenter at the ceremony.
-She performs across multiple genres and styles - classical and contemporary, acoustic and electronic.
+Anoushka Hemangini Shankar ([onuʃka ʃɔŋkor]; born 9 June 1981) is a British-American sitar player and musician of Indian descent, as well as an occasional writer and actress.
+She performs across multiple genres and styles—classical and contemporary, acoustic and electronic.
+In addition to releasing seven solo studio albums beginning with Anoushka (1998), she has also worked alongside a wide variety of musicians, including Karsh Kale on the full-length collaboration Breathing Under Water (2007) and her father Ravi Shankar.
+She has received fourteen Grammy Awards nominations and was the first musician of Indian origin to perform live and to serve as a presenter at the ceremony.

 Early life

-Shankar was born in London and her childhood was divided between London and Delhi.
-She is the daughter of Sukanya Shankar and Indian sitar maestro Ravi Shankar, who was 61 when she was born.
-Through her father, she is also the half-sister of American singer Norah Jones (born Geetali Norah Shankar), and Shubhendra "Shubho" Shankar, who died in 1992.
+Shankar was born in London, and her childhood was divided between London and Delhi.
+She is the daughter of Tamil mother Sukanya Rajan and Bengali father and sitar maestro Ravi Shankar, who was 61 when she was born.
+Through her father, she is also the half-sister of American singer Norah Jones (born Geetali Norah Shankar) and Shubhendra "Shubho" Shankar, who died in 1992.

 As a teenager, Shankar lived in Encinitas, California, and attended San Dieguito High School Academy.
-A 1999 honours graduate and Homecoming Queen, she decided to pursue a career in music rather than attend college.
+A 1999 honors graduate and homecoming queen, she pursued a career in music rather than attending college.